Ripley6811/FSND-P2-Tournament-Results/README.md

 players and matches and retreiving data.

 ####`tournament_test.py`
-Test cases for `tournament.ps` methods.
+Test cases for `tournament.py` methods.